-Thirty-six hours of course work in Mathematics for Educators (MAED) courses, MATH courses or STAT courses.
-With the approval of their advisor, students may choose courses from 100-level and higher mathematics or statistics courses or from closely related fields.
+Thirty credits of course work in mathematics.
+With the approval of their advisor and the Graduate College, students may choose courses from the 100-level or from closely related fields.
 The student must have a curriculum program approved by her/his advisor.
+The student must pass an oral comprehensive examination.
+No thesis is required.